neuralmesh/paper/README.md

 # paper
-the ultimate adhd project

-you can just add specific functions or scripts or ideas and then we will add them to the graph

-another focus is to build a search engine for your specific use case and specialized model
+trying to make life easier

+this was originally just a collection of thoughts and now im starting to collect papers and projects to build something more serious but free and open

 its like a nieche finder but also finds the simplest possible solution

-and builds it for you
+and builds it for you while you just play a nice little game